SAP/SapMachine-infrastructure/README.md

 As most of the jobs run in docker containers, docker must be installed on the slave machines.

 ### Access to SapMachine Repository
-Some of the jobs need push access to the [Sapmachine repository](https://github.com/SAP/SapMachine).
+Some of the jobs need push access to the [SapMachine repository](https://github.com/SAP/SapMachine).
 It is possible to work with a fork of this repository.
 The credentials have to be configured in Jenkis.

 ## Installation
 After installing jenkins, one pipelin job has to be configured that runs the Pipeline [jenkins-restore-pipeline](jenkins-restore-pipeline/Jenkinsfile).
 This jobs imports the whole jenkins configuration.
 After running this job, the configuration has to be reloaded.